privatenumber/browser-reload-plugin/README.md

 - `retryWait` (`retryWait` from plugin options) - How long to wait before re-trying a failed connection on the client-side.
 - `wsServer` (`ws://localhost:PORT`) - The WebSocket server address.

-To recongiure at run-time, simply rewrite the object properties:
+You can also reconfigure at run-time by rewriting the object properties.
+For example:

 ```js
 __browserReloadPlugin.enabled = false;